On the cyclic torsion of elliptic curves over cubic number fields: Method

 The notion of \emph{formal immersion} was introduced by Mazur \cite{Mazur78} to indicate the morphism that satisfies the equivalent conditions of EGA IV Proposition 17.4.4. \cite{Grothendieck}.
 If $f:X\longrightarrow Y$ is a morphism of finite type between noetherian schemes, we shall say that $f$ is a \emph{formal immersion} at a point $x$ if the induced map on the completions of local rings $\widehat{f}^\sharp: \widehat{\mathcal{O}}_{Y,f(x)}\longrightarrow\widehat{\mathcal{O}}_{X,x}$ is surjective.

 The following Lemma was known for experts but used without proof.
 Parent \cite{Parent1} refered it to an unpublished paper of Oesterl\'e \cite{Oesterle}.
-Arnold sketched a proof in a lecture note \cite{Arnold}.
-For the completeness, we write down his proof with more detailed clarification.
+Arnold sketched a proof in a note \cite{Arnold}.
+For the sake of completeness, we write down his proof with more detailed clarification.

 \begin{lem} Suppose that $X$ is separated and that $f: X\longrightarrow Y$ is a formal immersion at $x\in X$.
 Suppose that there is an integral Noetherian scheme $T$ and two $T$-valued points $p_1, p_2\in X(T)$ such that for some point $t\in T$ we have $x=p_1(t)=p_2(t)$.
 If moreover $f\circ p_1=f\circ p_2$, then $p_1=p_2$. \end{lem}